(Not so) Secret Falls & the Wailua River.

 As can be seen, there are quite a few people.

-Making it to Secret Falls was not challenging due to the river or trail, as the water was calm, and the hike was generally flat with only one serious incline.
-It was difficult mainly due to 1) my inexperience with kayaks, and 2) the incredibly strong winds and bouts of heavy rain.
+Making it to Secret Falls was not challenging due to the river or trail itself.
+The water was calm, and the hike was generally flat (albeit muddy), with only one somewhat serious incline.
+It was difficult mainly due to 1) my extreme inexperience with kayaks, and 2) the incredibly strong winds and bouts of heavy rain.
 During the winter months, Kauai regularly experiences wind gusts up to 20mph and endless (sometimes heavy) bouts of rain.
-During our trips on the river, there and back, we had to deal with strong winds and two stints of heavy rain that began, and ended, suddenly.
-Unfortunately, there is zero cover in the middle of the river, and getting too close to the shoreline could mean hitting a branch or submerged tree and flipping the kayak.
+During our time on the river, there and back, we had to deal with strong winds and two stints of heavy rain that both began, and ended, suddenly.
+Unfortunately, there is zero cover in the middle of the river, and getting too close to the shoreline could mean hitting a submerged tree and flipping the kayak.

 As for the hike, it was challenging only due to the endless rain making the ground incredibly muddy, slippery, and difficult to walk through.
 We were all slipping and sliding, with the kiddos sadly taking the most tumbles and falls, although all three were able to make it there and back just fine.
 All in all, even with the mud and rain, the hike to Secret Falls was one of the easiest hikes I’ve ever done.